Artorp/instant-runoff-voting/README.md

 Instant-runoff voting application

-A way for you to streamline those demographic elections.
+A way for you to streamline those democratic elections.

 ## Download